-Zinnia TV is named after the zinnia flower, which symbolizes endurance because it blooms from mid-summer all the way until frost and can withstand the most hostile conditions.
+Zinnia is named after the zinnia flower, which symbolizes endurance because it blooms from mid-summer all the way until frost and can withstand the most hostile conditions.
 Zinnias also represent enduring friendship, goodness and remembrance.
-By creating Zinnia TV, we intend to help people flourish beyond their diagnosis.
+By creating Zinnia, we intend to help people flourish beyond their diagnosis.

-Zinnia TV can be watched on a television by downloading the app for Apple TV, Amazon Fire, ROKU or Android TV.
+Zinnia can be watched on a television by downloading the app for Apple TV, Amazon Fire, ROKU, Android TV or Samsung Tizen TV.

 Monthly subscribers will be automatically billed each month.
 You can cancel at any time.
 Annual subscriptions will renew a year after they were initiated, and you will be notified before the next year’s fee is charged to you.